snyk-sandbox/http-fake-backend/README.md

 ## Configuring endpoints

-Each endpoint need the following:
+Each endpoint needs the following:

 * a dummy JSON file in `/json-templates/`
 	* This JSON will be returned by the endpoint.